ldraney/dotfilesWSL/cheat/cheatsheets/personal/create-ticket.md

 vim /tmp/[template].md
 #delete the first part of the ticket (e.g. assignee) as these are used in the command
 ```
+#### Important Reminders
+* if it has the qa label should ahv echat with qa at the top

 ### create the issue (ticket)
 ```